org-rs/org-rs/README.md

 with only a few context-free elements, it is quite easy to get it wrong.
 Some Org parsers have chosen to focus on a restricted subset of Org's syntax like [org-ruby](https://github.com/wallyqs/org-ruby) or [pandoc](https://pandoc.org/).
-More ambitious project try to cover all features but since Org does not have a formal specification<sup>1</sup> they rely on observed Org's behavior in Emacs or author's intuition.
+More ambitious projects try to cover all features but since Org does not have a formal specification<sup>1</sup> they rely on observed Org's behavior in Emacs or author's intuition.
 As a result they rarely get finished.